 For some people, this imbalance started from a very young age due to the individual enduring, regular, traumatic events and for others it may have been triggered by a sudden traumatic or upsetting event.

 Therapy is talked about in many different ways depending on the model of work someone is trained in.
-Most therapists have a core training, mine is Gestalt Therapy, with other trainings as an add on to their main qualification.
+Most therapists have a core training with other training as an add on to their main qualification.
 I hold a Masters Degree in Gestalt Therapy with a special interest in Attachment, Trauma and the Neurosciences, please see my publications regarding this.

 Amount and Types of sessions:

 Short Term Focused: Short term therapy can be 6 to 12 sessions and is usually focused on a particular issue.
 Gestalt Therapy lends its self very well to short term therapy.
 The therapist focuses on how you are feeling and thinking, and how your body is responding to any mixed signals you may have about your issue.
 Mixed signals between thoughts, feelings and the nervous system can lead to people feeling stuck, anxious or depressed.

 Psycho-educational: aspects of short term therapy can be educational for instance explaining what stress and anxiety is and your bodies physiological reactions to thoughts, feelings or the environment.
 It can also give you some techniques to reduce physical symptoms such as mindfulness techniques.